MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-job-queues-schedule-tasks.md

 ### <a name="schedule-synchronization-between-prod_short-and-prod_short"></a>Schedule synchronisation between [!INCLUDE[prod_short](includes/prod_short.md)] and [!INCLUDE[prod_short](includes/cds_long_md.md)]

-If you have integrated [!INCLUDE[prod_short](includes/prod_short.md)] with [!INCLUDE[prod_short](includes/cds_long_md.md)], you can use the job queue to schedule when you want to synchronise data for the records that you have coupled in the two business apps.
-Depending on the direction and rules that you have defined for the integration, the synchronisation jobs can also create new records in the destination app to match those in the source.
-For example, if a salesperson creates a new contact in [!INCLUDE[crm_md](includes/crm_md.md)], the synchronisation job can create that contact for the coupled salesperson in [!INCLUDE[prod_short](includes/prod_short.md)].
+If you've integrated [!INCLUDE[prod_short](includes/prod_short.md)] with [!INCLUDE[prod_short](includes/cds_long_md.md)], the job queue lets you schedule when to synchronise data.
+Depending on the direction and rules you've defined, the job queue entry can create records in one app to match records in the other.
+A good example is when you register a contact in [!INCLUDE[crm_md](includes/crm_md.md)], the job queue entry can set up that contact for you in [!INCLUDE[prod_short](includes/prod_short.md)].
 For more information, see [Scheduling a synchronisation between Business Central and Dynamics 365 Sales](admin-scheduled-synchronization-using-the-synchronization-job-queue-entries.md).

 ### <a name="schedule-the-posting-of-sales-and-purchase-orders"></a>Schedule the posting of sales and purchase orders

-Job queues are an effective tool to schedule the running of business processes in the background, such as when multiple users are trying to post sales orders, but only one order can be processed at a time.
+You can use job queue entries to schedule business processes to run in the background.
+For example, background tasks are useful when multiple users post sales orders at the same time, but only one order can be processed at a time.
 For more information, see [To set up background posting with job queues](ui-batch-posting.md#to-set-up-background-posting-with-job-queues)

 ## <a name="monitor-the-job-queue-with-telemetry"></a>Monitor the job queue with telemetry